agronholm/pythonfutures/docs/index.rst

 .. method:: Executor.submit(fn, *args, **kwargs)

-   Schedules the callable to be executed as *fn*(*\*args*, *\*\*kwargs*) and returns a :class:`Future` representing the execution of the function.
+   Schedules the callable to be executed as *fn*(*\*args*, *\*\*kwargs*) and returns a :class:`Future` representing the execution of the callable.

 ::